Adam (Buffy the Vampire Slayer): Television appearances

 Riley, meanwhile, learns of Dr. Walsh's death and his comrades Forrest (Leonard Roberts) and Graham (Bailey Chase) suspect Buffy to be her murderer.
 Extremely agitated and showing signs of drug withdrawal, he follows Buffy and demands to know the truth in "Goodbye Iowa".
 None of them are aware of Adam until he re-emerges in the underground laboratories of the Initiative, killing Dr. Walsh's assistant and another soldier.
 He tells Riley that he knows Dr. Walsh created them both, that she gave Riley chemicals to strengthen him, which makes them brothers.
 When Riley refuses to acknowledge their bond, Adam skewers Riley, and knocks Buffy across the room while Forrest and Graham are trying to enter the locked door.
 Adam leaves and the Initiative are tasked with hunting him down and killing him.
 When one of Sunnydale's residents, Jonathan Levinson (Danny Strong), casts a spell making him the center of everyone's attention in "Superstar", Adam is the only character in town who realizes it is an illusion.
 He explains his insight by saying he is "aware".
 His uniqueness has set him apart.
 Adam is interested in how the illusion will play out, however, and watches it unfold.
 During the illusion, Jonathan—temporarily a part of the Inititative—discovers Adam's only weakness: a uranium power core source which, effectively, will never allow him to die.

 Spike simultaneously discovers Adam to be communicating with the town's demon underworld, asking for favors through a charisma he has over them.
 Adam promises if Spike can drive apart Buffy and Riley and their friends, he will remove Spike's microchip.
 The plan to drive Buffy, Willow, Xander, and Giles apart works for a while; at their lowest, the four refuse to speak to each other, but each of them realizes in "Primeval" that they were manipulated by Spike and return, apologetic.
 They realize that Adam has been orchestrating the capture of the town's vampires and demons so he can release them in the Initiative; the Initiative's holding cells are becoming overcrowded and the soldiers spread very thin and overworked.
 The soldiers and demons will then proceed to kill each other.
-Adam then intends to use the resulting carnage to create an army of monsters much like himself.
+Adam intends to use the resulting carnage to create an army of monsters much like himself.